-You can request a continuation of the service that has been discontinued when you submit an appeal or request for a State Fair Hearing.
-You must request the continuation of services no later than 10 calendar days after the date the Notice of Adverse Benefit Determination was post-marked or personally given to you, or before the effective date of the change.
+If the mental health plan tells you your services will end or get reduced and you disagree with the decision, you have the right to file an appeal of that decision.
+You can continue getting services until your appeal or State Fair Hearing is decided.
+You must request the continuation of services no later than 10 days after receiving a Notice of Adverse Benefit Determination or before the effective date of the change.